-The attorneys at the Katz Law Group have the years of experience needed to legally and effectively draft employment contracts on your behalf, or to represent your business when employment contract disputes arise.
+The contract and business litigation lawyers at the Katz Law Group has the years of experience needed to legally and effectively draft employment contracts on your behalf or to represent your business when employment contract disputes arise.

 Effect of a "Void" Contract or Contract Provision

 Certain types of contracts or their provisions are "void," meaning they are of no effect and cannot be enforced.
 Typically, what makes a contract provision void is because it violates Massachusetts or federal law (or laws of other states if the contract incorporates other state law).

 When a contract provision is void, it will not be enforced by a Massachusetts court.
-In a lawsuit which seeks to enforce the specific void provision, the lawsuit may be dismissed.
+In a lawsuit that seeks to enforce the specific void provision, the lawsuit may be dismissed.
 If instead, the lawsuit seeks the enforcement of the contract as a whole, but the contract contains certain void provisions, the court can enforce the contract minus those void provisions, if possible.